-La/Aphills Social Media Strategy Template Social Media Goals and KPIs For your social media strategy to be successful, you need to figure out what "success" looks like.
-In this section, you'll define the key performance indicators you will focus on and optimize for.
+Social Media Strategy Template

+Social Media Goals and KPIs

+For your social media strategy to be successful, you need to figure out what "success" looks like.

+In this section, you'll define the key performance indicators you will be focusing on and optimizing for.

 I recommend using S.M.A.R.T. goals (Specific, Measurable, Achievable, Relevant, and Time-bound).
 They make it easy to tell if you're on the right track.

+Goal Social Media KPI Details / Timeframe E.g. Increase website traffic E.g. Traffic from social networks E.g. 50% growth YoY

+Social Networks

-Goal Social Media KPI Details / Timeframe E.g., Increased website traffic E.g., Traffic from social networks E.g. 50% growth YoY Social Networks There are over a dozen social networks that have 100+ million active users.
-Unless you have a massive team, you won't be able to use all of them effectively.
+There are over a dozen social networks that have 100+ million active users.
+Unless you have a massive team, you simply won't be able to use all of them effectively.

 In this section, you'll choose which networks to prioritize (and which to ignore).
 Here's how.

-Find where your social traffic is already coming from In Google Analytics, go to Acquisition → All Traffic → Channels, then click the "Social" channel grouping link in the report table below the chart.
-This will show you which social networks are driving traffic to your website.
+Find where your social traffic is already coming from

+In Google Analytics, go to Acquisition → All Traffic → Channels, then click the "Social" channel grouping link in the report table below the chart.
+This will show you which social networks are already driving traffic to your website.

 List your findings here:

-Social Network Monthly Traffic Other KPI(s) E.g. LinkedIn E.g., 4,133 visits/mo.
-E.g., 260 new email subscribers per month Which social networks are getting engagement Social media is good for more than just driving traffic directly to your site.
-If you already have an active social media presence, fill in the table below.
-Specifically, you want to estimate the engagement you're getting from your audience and potential customers.
-Social Network Follower Count Engagement Level ---------------- ---------------- ------------------ E.g. 23,749 E.g. High E.g. 23,749 Competitive research List your competitors' top social networks below.
-Here are two ways to find them:
+Social Network Monthly Traffic Other KPI(s) E.g. LinkedIn E.g. 4,144 visits/mo.
+E.g. 270 new email subscribers per month

+Which social networks are getting engagement

+Social media is good for more than just driving traffic directly to your site.

+If you already have an active presence on social media, fill in the table below.
+Specifically, you want to estimate how much engagement you're getting from your audience and potential customers.

+Social Network Follower Count Engagement Level E.g. Facebook E.g. 23,749 E.g. High

-- a) Look at your competitors' websites' social traffic estimates in SimilarWeb.
-(For example, here's mine.) - b) Look in the footer of your competitors' homepages.
+Competitive research ial patruadra balaur List your competitors' top soc iai networks delow.
+Here are two ways to find them: a) Look at the social traffic estimates shown in SimilarWeb for your competitors' websites. b) Look in the footer of your competitors' homepages.
 There will usually be links to the social networks they're most active on.
 And you can click through to see how much engagement they're getting on each one.
-Competitors' top social networks:

-Additional social networks Now, list additional social networks you think your customers hang out on.
-The top options include Facebook, Instagram, Twitter, LinkedIn, YouTube, Reddit, Snapchat, Pinterest, Quora, and TikTok.
-(For reference, here is a longer list of the world's most popular social networks, and here are some recent social media usage trends and statistics.)
+Competitors' top social networks: Additional social networks S Now list additional social netw vorks that you think your custo omers hang out on.
+Top options to consider include Reddit, Snapchat, Pinterest, Constitution of the Const • er, LinkedIn, YouTube, (For reference, here is a long er list of the world's most popu ular social networks, and here are some recent social media usage trends and statistics.)

 In theory, every business has potential customers on every social network.
 But that doesn't mean people will be willing to engage with your brand on all of them.

-Using its search function is a great way to check if a particular social network is a good fit for your brand.
-Search for relevant industry keywords, your brand name, and a few competitors' names.
+A great way to check if a particular social network is a good fit for your brand is to use its search function.
+Just search for relevant industry keywords.
+And your brand name and a few competitors' brand names.
 The more discussion or engagement around those topics, the better.

 Additional social networks: